“Not Another Type of ADHD!”

 Is CDD a Form of Inattentive ADHD?

 Some researchers found that a set of five symptoms was unique to CDD: “loses train of thought,” “easily confused,” “seems drowsy,” “is slow-thinking and slow-moving.”
 This set (or similar sets) of symptoms can be found in children, adolescents, and adults.
-Studies show that CDD symptoms are different from ADHD and depression, although CDD often co-occurs with ADHD, particularly with the inattentive form.
+Studies show that CDD symptoms are different from ADHD and mood disorders, although CDD often co-occurs with ADHD, particularly with the inattentive form.
 Parents, teachers, and clinicians shouldn’t assume that all problems with concentration or inattention mean that the individual has ADHD.
 However, a child or adult who has both CDD and ADHD is likely to be more severely impaired than those with either condition alone.

 Does CDD Occur With Disorders Other Than ADHD?

 CDD often occurs with ADHD – up to 50 percent of children or adults with ADHD or CDD may have the other.
 However, even though children with ADHD often meet diagnostic criteria for Oppositional Defiant Disorder (ODD), children with CDD rarely have ODD or aggression.
-Moreover, many children, adolescents, and adults with CDD symptoms also have symptoms of depression, but those with ADHD do not.
+Moreover, many children, adolescents, and adults with CDD symptoms also have symptoms of mood disorders, but those with ADHD do not.

 Since There Is No Known Way to Manage or Treat CDD, What Can I Do?